Terms & Definitions

-A fastener tightening method which allows a fastener to be tightened to yield.
-The angle of rotation of the fastener is measured relative to the applied torque, yield being assessed when the slope of the relationship changes to below a certain value.
+A fastener tightening method that allows a fastener to be tightened to yield.
+The angle of rotation of the fastener is measured relative to the applied torque, the yield being assessed when the slope of the relationship changes to below a certain value.
 Sometimes called joint controlled tightening.

 ZINC/COBALT ALLOY ELECTROPLATING